xenomachina/kotlin-argparser/README.md

   parser.force()
   // now you can use parsedArgs
   ```

-Alternatively forcing of parsing and validation can be done inline:
+Alternatively, forcing can be done inline via the `parseInto` method:

   ```kotlin
   val parsedArgs = ArgParser(args).parseInto(::ParsedArgs)
   // now you can use parsedArgs
   ```

 In both cases exceptions will be thrown where parsing or validation errors are found.

 ## Help Formatting